szczepq/azure-devops/README.md

 </p>

 We will use `Artifact name` during Release
-If you want your pipeline to trigger automaticly after each merge go to `Triggers` tab and select `Enable continuous integration`
+If you want your pipeline to trigger automatically  after each merge go to `Triggers` tab and select `Enable continuous integration`
 <p align="center">
   <img src="img/trigger.jpg" title="trigges" />
 </p>

-Click on `Build pipeline` and change `Agent Specification` to use Ubuntu (if you prefere Windows then you will have to change all paths to match Windows)
+Click on `Build pipeline` and change `Agent Specification` to use Ubuntu (if you prefer Windows then you will have to change all paths to match Windows)
 <p align="center">
   <img src="img/ubuntu.jpg" title="ubuntu" />
 </p>